Finding the Best Places to Retire Since 2006!

-Overview: Pooler started out as a railroad stop on the Central of Georgia Railroad in the 1830s.
-It is about 12 miles inland from the northern Georgia coast, and it has boomed by 400% within the last two decades.
+Pooler started out as a railroad stop on the Central of Georgia Railroad in the 1830s.
+It is about 12 miles inland from the northern Georgia coast, and it has grown 34% within the last decade.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 The area receives 48 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Savannah has three very good large hospitals, and they accept Medicare patients.